 If you’re doing anything related to software development, be sure to take a the time to learn about ctags and cscope.
 These give you a method for jumping to and from function and variable declarations across your project files and can work together.
 Both VIM and Emacs work with ctags (etags for Emacs).
 You can learn more about ctags and cscope by reading our guide, Tag Jumping with ctags and cscope.

 Eventually in your embedded Linux travels, you’ll come across some instructions that say you need a particular kernel module.
 When you find out your kernel doesn’t have it, it’s intimidating to think of what you’ll need to do in order to compile it yourself from scratch.
 It’s not actually as scary as you might think, and it’s a very good way to improve your understanding of Linux.
-Each single board computer or computer on module will have slightly different instructions and different versions of the kernel, and Technologic Systems’ engineers have worked hard to write guides on several of their products.
+Each single board computer or System on Module will have slightly different instructions and different versions of the kernel, and Technologic Systems’ engineers have worked hard to write guides on several of their products.
 The guides aren’t incredibly long, and go over things like choosing the module to compile via make menuconfig and inserting the module via insmod when you’ve successfully compiled them.
 Take a look at the following guides as a starting point, and then reach out to a support channel to find out more specific information about your board.

 NAND Flash Considerations